karmats/angular-prismic/CONTRIBUTING.md

     ```shell
     git pull --ff upstream master
     ```

-### GitHub Pull Request Helper

-We track Pull Requests by attaching labels and assigning to milestones.
-For some reason GitHub does not provide a good UI for managing labels on Pull Requests (unlike Issues).
-We have developed a simple Chrome Extension that enables you to view (and manage if you have permission) the labels on Pull Requests.
-You can get the extension from the Chrome WebStore - [GitHub PR Helper][github-pr-helper]

 ## Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: